rockapot/crash/Story/Hour 03.md

 “You a medic or something?” she asked.
 “More of a medic than he is.”
 “Watch it.
 He’s your superior.”
-“Age doesn’t make him superior.”
+“Age don’t make him superior.”
 “How don’t it.”
 “They think they own us.
 Doesn’t that make you mad?”
 “Nobody owns me.”
 She put her hands on her hips and faced him.
 “You should respect the chain of command.
 You signed up same as everyone else.”